What Is Ghostwriting? Here’s What You Need to Know

 - The fees for ghostwriting depend on the scope of work and timeline.
 Each ghostwriter will set a price for the project based on the amount of time and energy involved, as well as any background work (research, interviews, discussions with the author) necessary for completion.

 - Just as in any other profession, there is a set range for ghostwriting rates that most professionals adhere to.
 There may be some writers online who would agree to write an entire book for you for $1,000, this rate falls far below the standard rate established by nonprofit organizations whose members are ghostwriters.
 Professional ghostwriters may set their rates at $10,000 as a base and charge upwards of $100,000 depending on the project.
+For a list of professional ghostwriting rates, please check the Editorial Freelancers' Association page.

 - A typical ghostwriting project for a full manuscript may take between 3 and 8 months to complete.
 You will have the opportunity to set a schedule with your ghostwriter where the deliverable product is concerned.
 Authors who are working on a tighter deadline may expect to pay higher rates.